nstseek/calculatorapp/README.md

 # calculatorapp
-Simple calculator app for React Native
+Simple calculator app for Android/iOS using React Native